About the Journal

 - To work with authors, reviewers, and the Editorial Board members to ensure the implementation of journals’ ethics and publishing policies.

 - To adopt and follow reasonable procedures in the event of complaints of an ethical or conflict nature, in accordance with the policies and procedures.
-To handle the process of complaints and giving authors an opportunity to respond to any complaints.
-All complaints should be investigated and the documentation associated with any such complaints should be retained.
+To handle the process of complaints and always give authors an opportunity to respond to any complaints.

 - To alert DSS in case of any competing interest that could affect the impartiality of their reviewing, or any potential conflict of interest that includes any relationship between reviewer and author, or any content that is substantially similar to that under review.